anomalylabs/users-module/docs/en/introduction.md

 `anomaly.module.users`

 The Users module provides a robust permission based authentication for Streams Platform.

-<a name="configuration"></a>
-## Configuration